remap-cisreg/ReMapEnrich/vignettes/advanced_use.md

 ENCFF001VCU <- bedToGranges(downloadEncodePeaks("ENCFF001VCU", demo.dir))
 ```

-The ENCFF001VCU variable now contains all the regions of the given experiment a `Grange` object.
+The ENCFF001VCU variable now contains all the regions of the given experiment a `GRange` object.
 It is possible to use it in future enrichment analysis.

 # Compute enrichment